xbps-src-tutorials/xbps-src-tutorials.github.io/src/pr-testing-tutorial.md

 #### gh
 This method requires `github-cli` to be installed.

+`github-cli` requires authentication to your GitHub account.
+If you aren't authenticated, `github-cli` will show you instructions on how to authenticate.

 You can check out the pull request by
 ```
 gh pr checkout 48934